Jorge Páez: Injuries and Retirement

 Paez was supposed to fight Jesús Chávez on March 29, 2003.
 However, it was discovered that Paez suffered from brain swelling, putting the fight with Jesús Chávez and his career in serious jeopardy.
 Despite these findings, Paez fought on, and on December 5, 2003, in Phoenix, Arizona, he defeated Scott McCraken by a ten-round split decision in what would be Paez's final match.

 His overall record was 79-14-5 (51 KOs).

 Professional boxing record

 Outside the Ring

 In 1993 he made the movie Zapatos Viejos, where he starred alongside Gloria Trevi, playing "Ernesto".
 In 1995, he made his Hollywood acting debut in the low-budget movie Dirty Money.

 Paez's name surfaced in the 2004 FBI investigation against promoter Bob Arum.
 The FBI was investigating whether Paez's win over Verdell Smith was a fixed fight or not.

 Paez had a brief supporting role with World Wrestling Entertainment as an associate of Rey Mysterio, and accompanied him to the ring at the No Way Out pay-per-view event on February 15, 2004.
 Paez also appeared in Mysterio's music video for his song from the WWE Originals album, "Crossing Borders."

+Religion

+Paez is a Jehovah's Witness preacher in Las Vegas, Nevada.